alekzanderx1/NYU-Course-Buddy/README.md

 An academic project for Cloud Computing (CS-GY-9233) at NYU Tandon with Prof Sambit Sahu.

-NYU Course Buddy is a web-app designed to help NYU students in the course registration process.
+NYU Course Buddy is a serverless web-app cum platform designed to help NYU students in the course registration process.

 ## Project Description and Motivation: